Hood River-White Salmon Bridge Replacement

 Communication and public involvement

 Close collaboration with representatives and communities on both sides of the bridge was essential to the process of building trust.
 JLA led community engagement strategy and implementation, and developed public communications for this quickly developing project.
-Integrated as a core member of the project management team, JLA supported formation of a new public agency, the Hood River-White Salmon Bridge Authority, collaboration of a Bi-State Working Group, and feedback through a Community Aesthetics process.
+Integrated as a core member of the project management team, JLA supported formation of a new public agency, the Hood River-White Salmon Bridge Authority, as well as the work of its precursor, the Bi-State Working Group.
+Our team also oversaw community feedback for a Bridge Aesthetics process and facilitated the Authority’s Communications & Government Relations Committee.

 Why it matters: Because of our work, more community members understand the project, the role of the new agency and the process to build the new bridge.